 Course outline: Peyote stitch creates an amazing fabric of beads using only beads, a needle and thread.
 If you have been intimidated by peyote stitch in the past or are a first-time peyote learner, this class is for you!
-It is also an excellent class if you need a refresher or need to learn the stitch to take one of Jean Powers's upcoming classes.
-This four-hour class with Pamela Kearns will begin by using large cylinder beads, giving you the…Find out more »
+This four-hour class with Pamela Kearns will begin by using large cylinder beads, giving you the chance to learn the stitch before progressing to smaller size 11 delica beads.
+Along the way, you'll learn how to read peyote patterns.
+The class…Find out more »

 Course outline: Do you want to create jewellery for yourself but have no idea where to start?
 Join Pamela Kearns for this 'newbie' course and discover just how easy creating jewellery can be.
 Participants will be able to create up to three of pairs of earrings and a bracelet.
 You'll learn how to use headpins, open and close jump rings, create wrapped and simple loops, and discover how to use crimps.
 You'll also learn about what tools you'll need to…Find out more »